tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-indexer.md

 ### "encryptionKey"

 While indexers are encrypted by default using [service-managed keys](https://docs.microsoft.com/azure/security/azure-security-encryption-atrest#data-encryption-models), you can also encrypt them with your own keys, managed in your Azure Key Vault.
+The indexer execution status will also be encrypted with the same key.
 To learn more, see [Azure Cognitive Search encryption using customer-managed keys in Azure Key Vault](https://docs.microsoft.com/azure/search/search-security-manage-encryption-keys).

 ```json
 "encryptionKey": (optional) {